 How does therapy work at Knew You Psychotherapy?

-At Knew You Psychotherapy, therapy begins with a 20-30 minute consultation call with one of our Intake Coordinators.
+At Knew You Psychotherapy, therapy begins with a free 15-20 minute consultation call with one of our Intake Coordinators.
 During the consultation, you and the intake coordinator will have a chance to further discuss what is bringing you to therapy, your therapeutic goals, your therapeutic history, and answer any questions you may have.
 The intake coordinator will also help determine the therapist that is the best match for you and schedule your first appointment.